QRB-Labs/qrb/docs/hosting.md

 ### One-time fees

-If customer can perform any of these steps, corresponding fees will not be charged.
 <div style="padding: 16px">
  <ul>
     <li> Transportation and handling from cargo terminal to data center: $5 per server</li>